-Indian Academic Publishers haven’t before faced an existential threat of COVID-19 proportion.
+Indian Academic Publishers haven’t faced an existential threat of COVID-19 proportion before.
 Now more than ever, they need to focus on the infinite game.

 According to the game theory, there are two types of tactical gameplays.
 Finite & Infinite.
 Finite, though, beneficial in the small run, yields unsatisfactory results in the longer run.
 A player with a finite-game-mindset focuses on drawing conclusions and making tactical gains on a game that he or she envisions to be smaller than its actual size.
 Such a player, not only loses out on the longterm stability but also fails to add any value to the business or the industry.